-Mr. Carmack declared that a mob has as much right to hang its victim the 'open door' to which this country as has the President to secure what he wants by disregard of the law.
-President Roosevelt, he said, loses the power of reasoning and his moral sense when he becomes involved in action, and exclaimed "Into what difficulties may we not be led by this head strong man!"
+Mr. Carmack declared that a mob has as much right to hang its victim as has the President to secure what he wants by disregard of the law.
+President Roosevelt, he said, loses the power of reasoning and his moral sense when he becomes involved in action, and exclaimed "Into what difficulties may we not be led by this Virginia General Assembly Hears the head strong man!"
 He did not agree that the President would have hesitated if Colombia had been a stronger nation.
 On the contrary the President would have welcomed such an opportunity.
 "He makes history as he would order a melodrama, making certain that he is the star performer always in the center of the stage."
-He went on to say that the President's course in this matter was not merely an act, but a policy, and indicative of this character, it was not meant for Colombia alone, but was the beginning of a system of intermeddling with the affairs of the countries of Central and South America and such a policy must inevitably involve us in war, not only with the South American nations themselves, but with European nations.

-In conclusion, Mr. Carmack said that while he was for the canal, he WYNNE ON THE STAND.
+He went on to say that the President's course in this matter was not merely an act, but a policy, and indicative of this character, it was not meant for Colombia alone, but was United States Senators; urges econthe beginning of a system of inter- omy, pleads for an extension of the meddling with the affairs of the countries of Central and South America and such a policy must inevitably cation of colored deaf, dumb and blind involve us in war, not only with the South American nations themselves, but with European nations.
+In conclusion, Mr. Carmack said that while he was for the canal, he